orbit-online/upkg/README.md

 When installing globally, the listed commands will be installed as symlinks to `/usr/local/bin` (when root) or `$HOME/.local/bin` (when not).
-`upkg uninstall -g` uninstalls those symlinks (provided they still point at the package).
+When uninstalling a package these symlinks are removed as well (provided they still point at the package).

 When installing locally, the listed commands will be installed to `.upkg/.bin`.